 Another excellent Guide is at JHU: http://guides.library.jhu.edu/evaluatinginformation

-Good table on web page from VCU - uses my criteria: http://www.lib.vt.edu/instruct/evaluate/
+Good table on web page from VCU - uses original criteria from Susan Beck: http://www.lib.vt.edu/instruct/evaluate/

 Another excellent table with criteria from U. of Oregon: http://library.uoregon.edu/guides/findarticles/credibility.html